 Training the planners, designers, researchers and leaders of tomorrow in the field of planning requires a highly imaginative and relevant approach to the complex opportunities and risks of our time.
 Therefore, the faculty, as a creative community, refines the students’ baggage by imparting a solid and fundamental platform of disciplinary knowledge.
 On this basis, new avenues for planning, invention and development are constantly available for them, while fostering their critical abilities.
 All these are promoted in the faculty by having planning and design based on innovative and diverse research, while encouraging and spreading the knowledge generated in the studio through planning and design.

-Professor and Dean of the Faculty of Architecture and Town Planning
+Dean of the Faculty of Architecture and Town Planning